 or exercise.
 While this is never a good idea long-term, it can be especially problematic

-in perimenopause.
-Your sex hormones and stress hormones are already struggling to
+menopause weight.
+Your sex hormones and stress hormones are already struggling

-stay in balance.
-Adding physical stress from over-dieting or over-exercising will
+to stay in balance.
+Adding physical stress from over-dieting or over-exercising

 Act now to reduce perimenopausal weight gain

 It’s so important for women in perimenopause to understand that It’s next to impossible